mirochaj/ares/doc/example_grid_II.rst

 Advanced Parameter Study
 ========================
 In this example, we'll follow the same procedure as in the `Simple Parameter Study' example, but add a few dimensions, and take advantage of some advanced features.
-First, as always, import glorb and initialize a Gridded21cm instance:
+First, import ares and initialize a ModelGrid instance:

 ::

-    import glorb
+    import ares
     import numpy as np

-    mg = glorb.search.ModelGrid()
+    mg = ares.inference.ModelGrid()

 Let's survey a 2-D swath of parameter space, varying the X-ray normalization parameter and ``Tmin``, the minimum virial temperature of star-forming halos:

 ::

-    mg.setup(fX=np.linspace(0.1, 0.5, 3), Tmin=np.logspace(3, 4, 3))
+    mg.set_axes(fX=np.linspace(0.1, 0.5, 3), Tmin=np.logspace(3, 4, 3))

 This is a case where load-balancing is very helpful.
 The ``Tmin`` dimension of this parameter space requires some significant overhead at the outset of each